-A further area of sustainable development which we have identified as potentially benefitting from satellite data and services is that of monitoring the environmental impact of human activity for commercial gain.
-Our concept of an Environmental Monitoring Platform brings together various forms of Earth Observation data and analysis techniques into a toolkit which will enable stakeholders to plan for and monitor the impact of activities, such as mining and major construction projects over an extended period of time.
-Ground and aerial data will be assimilated into the platform which will explore new ways to visualise the data.
+Our environmental monitoring platform concept brings together various forms of EO data and analysis techniques into a toolkit, which will enable organisations to plan for and monitor the impact of activities, such as mining and major construction projects over an extended period.
+Ground and aerial data will be assimilated into the platform with new ways to visualise the data.
 Initial projects with organisations based in Chile are developing the concept into practical demonstrators to monitor mining operations and the environmental impact of mining activities.

 If you would like more information, or to discuss opportunities, please email: email@example.com